Siskiyou County Small Claims Court, California

 What is Mediation for Small Claims Court?

-Your Siskiyou County Small Claims Court cases may be sent to mediation before it is heard at the actual trial or hearing.
+Siskiyou County Superior Court may offer mediation for your claim before the actual trial.
 Mediation is a confidential, non-binding dispute resolution program where an impartial mediator attempts to bring both parties to an outcome that each side agrees to.
 Mediation may be offered before your trial or the very same day of the trial.
-Mediation may work for your case, but at the very least, it will give you the chance to explain your case to someone (before you explain it to the judge).
+It is nothing to be scared of, just your chance to explain your side of the case to the mediator about what happened.

 2 thoughts on “Siskiyou County Small Claims Court, California”